tbleken/Pandora/README.md

 The last sample shows the syntax to call an object's NewObject method.

-*Note:* In the command window there won't be any Local declaration.
+*Note:* In the Command window there won't be any Local declaration.

 ## Execute Selected Text